tdwg/website/conferences/2023/registration-rates-converted/index.md

 - United States Dollars (US$)
 - United Kingdom Pounds Sterling (&pound;)

-In-person registration includes:  the welcome reception, catering for coffee/tea breaks, the conference dinner.
-Excursions on Wednesday will be an additional charge.
-Streaming technologies will support presentations by both virtual and in-person participants, and all participants will have have access to recorded presentations.
+In-person registration includes:  the welcome reception, catering for coffee/tea breaks, and the conference dinner.
+Excursions on Wednesday may entail an additional charge.
+Virtual participants will have access to live streamed presentations as well as recordings within 24 hours.
+Virtual participants will be able to present any accepted contributions, but note, virtual presenters will be required to submit a pre-recorded video to serve as backup should a network problem arise.
 Chat and message functions will support interaction between all participants.
-(Please note that remote presenters will need to submit a video recording as backup for any network problems that might arise.)

 ### Registration fees in Australian Dollars (AUD$)